rominator1983/completeModInstallationManual/README.md

 3. Performance tweaks

-    You can set preempting to full to make your box more realtime compatible at the cost of throughput.
-This is done by editing the file `/etc/default/grub` and editing the line with `GRUB_CMDLINE_LINUX_DEFAULT` to `GRUB_CMDLINE_LINUX_DEFAULT ="quiet splash preempt=off`.
+    You can set pre-empting to full to make your box more realtime compatible at the cost of throughput.
+This is done by editing the file `/etc/default/grub` and editing the line with `GRUB_CMDLINE_LINUX_DEFAULT` to `GRUB_CMDLINE_LINUX_DEFAULT ="quiet splash preempt=full`.
 If you have performance troubles and are not using the box for anything else other than audio you can turn off security mitigations for intel processors.
-From a security standpoint this is NOT A GOOD IDEA: `GRUB_CMDLINE_LINUX_DEFAULT ="quiet splash preempt=off mitigations=off`
+From a security standpoint this is NOT A GOOD IDEA: `GRUB_CMDLINE_LINUX_DEFAULT ="quiet splash preempt=full mitigations=off`

     After that you do a `sudo update-grub`